Orlando Dining & Entertainment Districts

 Just a five-minute drive from the Orange County Convention Center on Sand Lake Road, Orlando’s famous Restaurant Row is a must-visit for serious foodies — and it has nightlife worth writing home about, too.

 Celebrate the night in style at swanky steakhouses like Fleming’s and Morton’s The Steakhouse.
 Head south of the border at Rocco’s Tacos and Tequila Bar.
 Swap stories over a good smoke at Corona Cigar Company's Superstore & Cigar Bar, or slide into one of Orlando’s most sought-after speakeasies at Pharmacy.
 All this and more is within easy reach on Orlando’s Restaurant Row.
 See Restaurant Row restaurants and entertainment.

 With a sizable skyline, downtown Orlando is both a vibrant entertainment district and a collection of trendy neighborhoods.
-Dine from an impressive range of global and regional flavors such as Artisan's Table or Ceviche Tapas Bar & Restaurant, then head to the Amway Center for a basketball game or a concert from top national performers.
+Dine from an impressive range of global and regional flavors such as Artisan's Table, then head to the Amway Center for a basketball game or a concert from top national performers.

 Learn more: Downtown Orlando